skylime/vagrant-zone/README.md

 ## Installation

-Now this gem has NOT YET been published on [rubygems.org](https://rubygems.org/gems/vagrant-zones).
+Now this gem has been published on [rubygems.org](https://rubygems.org/gems/vagrant-zones).
 You can install it through `vagrant plugin install vagrant-zones` to install it in a normal Vagrant environment

 ## Contributing